Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 The most popular diagnostic methods:

-• Prik testing - applying allergen to the forearm skin and checking the result after 15 minutes.
+• Prick testing - applying an allergen to the skin of the forearm and checking the result after 15 minutes.

 • Blood sampling for the determination of allergens in it.

-• Elimination tests are the gradual elimination of suspected food allergens and verification of the result.
+• Elimination tests - the gradual elimination of suspected allergen products and verification of the result.

-• A third of allergy sufferers have an increased level of eosinophils in their blood (more than 5).
+• In a third of allergy sufferers, the level of eosinophils is elevated in the blood (more than 5).
 You can also determine the level of IgE immunoglobulins and the concentration of eosinophilic protein.

-Treatment will be successful for acquired allergies.
-If it is a matter of heredity, there will be no complete deliverance, only a reduction in relapses.
-So how to get rid of facial allergies in general and in particular?
+Treatment will be successful with acquired allergies.
+If the matter is in heredity, there will be no complete deliverance, only a decrease in relapses.
+So how to get rid of allergies on the face in general and in particular?

 • exclusion of a meeting with an allergen;